infrabricks/docker-compose/README.md

 Docker-compose is a very helpfull tool, but it isn't available for windows user and you can't directly install it on boot2docker.
 Very Bad!

-This is a tiny docker tool wrapper from docker-compose :)
+This is a small docker tool wrapper for docker-compose :)

 ## install